mark1yan0/css-tools/README.md

-# CSS Units converter
+# CSS Tools

-Small Browser extention to quickly have an overview on the conversion of css value
+Small Browser extention for CSS Tools

 **For now only supports px to rem and vice versa**